So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 Is It Better to drink White or Red wine?

-Now, most of the studies with drinking wine and its effects on weight gain or loss have been with red wines.
+Now, most of the studies on wine drinking and its effects on weight gain or loss have been with red wines.
 Red wine contains more vitamins, minerals, and polyphenols.
 It also contains resveratrol which is linked to many health benefits including anti-aging, protecting the brain from cognitive decline, and improving insulin sensitivity (13,14,15).

 But that doesn’t mean all white wines are bad for you too.
 White wines on average contain a little fewer calories than red wines.
 But overall red wine is probably the better choice since it contains more nutrients.